nbeddows/meen-i8080-arcade/docs/README-bin.md

 The current settings for these options should be sufficient, changing them may have a negative impact on performance.

-`clockResolution:1000000000 / 60 / 2` - i8080 arcade hardware runs at 60Hz with 2 interrupts per frame, set the machine clock resolution accordingly.<br>
+`clockSamplingFreq:120` - i8080 arcade hardware runs at 60Hz with 2 interrupts per frame.<br>
-`isrFreq:0.9` - We require 4 interrupts, 2 for i8080-arcade and 2 machine level interrupts for loading and saving.
-Ideally we would lock the interrupt service routine frequency to the clock resolution ("isrFreq":1), however, we need to spare some time for checking for load and save requests, so we bump the isrFreq down by ten percent ("isrFreq":0.9).
-One could lower it further, this would make it more responsive (0.9 should be good enough).
-Increasing it above 1 would make it slower and not respond to load/save requests.<br>
+`isrFreq:132` - We require 4 interrupts, 2 for i8080-arcade and 2 machine level interrupts for loading and saving.
+Ideally we would lock the interrupt service routine frequency to the clock sampling frequency ("isrFreq":120), however, we need to spare some time for checking for load and save requests, so we bump the isrFreq up by ten percent ("isrFreq":132).
+One could increase it further (increased host cpu usage), this would make it more responsive (132 should be good enough).<br>
 `loadAsync:true` - Load the machine state asynchronously.<br>
 `runAsync:true` - Run the machine asynchronously from the io.<br>
 `saveAsync:true` - Save the machine state asynchronously.<br>

+**NOTE**: the RP IO Controller does not support saving state.
+**NOTE**: running in synchronous mode (`runAsync` = `false`) is supported for demonstration purposes, however, it should be left to `true` for performance reasons.
+**NOTE**: running in synchronous mode (`runAsync` = `false`) requires an increase in the `isrFreq` parameter for improved responsiveness (240 recommended).

 ##### Video

 Video hardware options.
 These options can be changed for the desired output.

-`width:224` - The width of the screen.<br>
+`width:224` - The width of the screen.
+For non embedded platforms, the output will scale to fit.
+For embedded platforms, the value should be the width of your attached lcd panel<br>
-`height:256` - The height of the screen.<br>
+`height:256` - The height of the screen.
+For non embedded platforms, the output will scale to fit.
+For embedded platforms, the value should be the width of your attached lcd panel<br>
-`full-screen:false` - Window or full screen display.<br>
+`fullScreen:false` - Window or full screen display.
+(Experimental)<br>

+**NOTE**: the RP IO Controller does not support scaling or full-screen, the width and height parameters will be used to center the output on the display device.

 ##### Audio

 Audio hardware options.
 The current settings for these options should be sufficient.

 `channels:1` - The number of audio output channels.<br>
-`sample-rate:11025` - The audio output sample rate.<br>
+`sampleRate:11025` - The audio output sample rate.<br>
-`sample-size:512` - The audio output sample size.<br>
+`sampleSize:512` - The audio output sample size.<br>

 **NOTE**: these options can be changed if using custom audio samples.
+**NOTE**: the RP IO Controller does not support audio, these options have no affect.

 #### Software